You know, a lesser person, a person of less stature and a weaker constitution than I would have just five minutes ago been devastated and destroyed.

 What is happening is, and we've been through this constantly over and over and over again.

-And can you imagine if a famous conservative Christian publicly voiced their religious practices and and and told every American they had to adopt them right now, or we're going to destroy the planet because the last days are coming, it's right there in Revelation.
+And can you imagine if a famous conservative Christian publicly voiced their religious practices and told every American they had to adopt them right now, or we're going to destroy the planet because the last days are coming?

-On a daily basis with the media hype, can you imagine that conservative would be shouted out of the mainstream?
+Can you imagine that conservative would be shouted out of the mainstream?

-But imagine If a Christian talked about Christianity the way these people are talking about their religion and said there's no argument and there's no debate and you're going to hell unless you do what I say.
+But imagine if a Christian talked about Christianity the way these people are talking about their religion and said, there's no argument and there's no debate and you're going to hell unless you do what I say.

 Can you imagine the outcry?

-I will wait for the next post in response to me by these two lovely women, Cheryl Crow and Lori David, where they blog at the Huffing and Puffington Post.
+I will wait for the next post in response to me by these two lovely women, Cheryl Crowe and Lori David, where they blog at the Huffing and Puffington Post because that's where they respond to me.

 We'll be back and continue right after this.